NovaUniverse/NovaUniverse.py/README.md

 ### 🐍[``novauniverse.py``](https://pypi.org/project/novauniverse/) - A modern & maintained wrapper for the [Nova Universe API](https://novauniverse.net/api/) written in Python.

-#### ℹ Notice: 2.0 is currently in development so PyPi package install will not be avaliable but you can still install it via github.
+#### ℹ Notice: 2.0 is currently in development so PyPi package install will not be available but you can still install it via github.
 More on that below.

 <p align="right">
  <img align="left" src="https://raw.githubusercontent.com/NovaUniverse/NovaUniverse.py/v2/assets/logo.png" width="180" />